Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

+The main intuition behind this approximation is that the regression of $\bm F$ on $\bm X$ provides information on how much variance is explained through $\bm X$.
+This is a simple way of understanding the relationship between $\bm X_{\bullet i}~(i=1, \dots, K)$ on $\bm F$.
+In the absence of additional regularization, the projection essentially implies that $\bm X \tilde{\bm A} \approx \bm F$.

+Given this linear approximation, FFBS can be used to draw $\bm y_{q, t}$.
+Thus, this step in the MCMC algorithm is an approximate one, but our simulation study and empirical results indicate the approximation is a good one.
+We use $\tilde{\bm A}$ to produce a linear approximation to the non-parametric multivariate model:

-Since we now have a linear model with Gaussian shocks, standard techniques such as FFBS can be used to draw $\bm y_{q, t}$ based on the Gaussian linear state space model defined by (\ref{linearapprox}) and the intertemporal restriction, (\ref{inter_rest}).
+Since we now have an approximated linear model with Gaussian shocks, standard techniques such as FFBS can be used to draw $\bm y_{q, t}$ based on the Gaussian linear state space model defined by Eq. (\ref{linearapprox}) and the intertemporal restriction in Eq. (\ref{inter_rest}).

+FFBS provides draws from the nowcast distribution based on a linearized version of the non-parametric and non-linear state space model.
+In our empirical work (and if interest centers on out-of-sample forecasting) we refrain from using these linearized estimates but use the posterior distribution of $\bm F$ to produce now/forecasts.

+In the case of the one-step-ahead forecast, the corresponding predictive distribution is then simply given by:

+with $\bm \Xi$ being a generic notation that refers to all parameters and latent states in the model.
+The conditional distribution $p(\bm y_{T+1} | \bm \Xi, \bm Y)$ is:

+Within our algorithm, draws from Eq. (\ref{eq: pred_dens_con}) can be mapped back to the quarterly values using the intertemporal restriction in Eq. (\ref{inter_rest}).

+Iteratively using this equation allows us to compute higher order forecasts or other functions of the parameters.
+Equation (\ref{eq: pred_dens}) implies that we can use the BART model to produce the one-step-ahead predictive distribution.
+After integrating out $\bm \Xi$, this distribution will take a highly non-standard form that allows for multi-modality, fat tails and asymmetries in the forecast distributions.
+At this point, we would like to stress that for nowcasts, the differences between using the smoothed estimates of $\bm y_{T}$ or using Eq. (\ref{eq: pred_dens_con}) are negligible.
+Both approaches, after integrating out $\bm \Xi$, yield very similar estimates of the predictive distribution with the same interesting features that make this approach suitable for handling the pandemic.